How to Find a Wholesaler for Your Retail Business

 3. Subscribe to Your Industry’s Trade Publications

-Here are some various trade publications to consider:
+Here are some trade publications to consider:

 4. Go to Google

-You might have noticed that most supplier websites are rarely updated.
+You might have noticed most supplier websites are rarely updated.
 As a result, their websites aren’t as informative and organized as buyers would like them to be.
 And because they overlook Google’s algorithm, these websites aren’t search engine optimized.
 This means you’ll need to dig deeper.

 Some great wholesale suppliers may be hiding on pages 2, 3, or even 50 of Google’s search engine result pages (SERPs).
 Click through to see what sticks out to you.